bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

   'brandedTemplateId': "brandedTemplateId_example", // String | The template to use for branded feel emails.
   'personalTemplateId': "personalTemplateId_example", // String | The template to use for personal feel emails.
   'enabled': true, // Boolean | Set whether the user is able to start receiving prompts.
-  'autoShares': "autoShares_example" // String | These are what we are autosharing to };
+  'sendMechanism': "sendMechanism_example" // String | The way to send the prompt };

 var callback = function(error, data, response) {